Murder of T. Maniam: Julaiha’s affair and legal disputes

 Later, sometime in 1996, during these unsettled times, 48-year-old Julaiha first met 22-year-old Loganatha Venkatesan, who was asked to come to the Maniam household to cut down a mango tree in the family's house garden.
 Despite the 26-year difference, Venkatesan became attracted to Julaiha, who still looked youthful and elegant even in her forties.
 It was then that both began an illicit affair.

 It was in one evening in October 1996 when the affair between Venkatesan and Julaiha was discovered by Maniam and his stepdaughters, and the lovers were discovered holding hands while walking on a street in Teck Whye.
 Upon discovering it, Maniam became physical and assaulted Venkatesan, who also fought him.
 Venkatesan later sued Maniam and the girls for assaulting him, and Julaiha testified against her husband and daughters.
 Maniam was later fined $500, while the girls were acquitted.
 Not satisfied with the outcome, Venkatesan also raked up civil lawsuits against Maniam over the Teck Whye incident and another alleged event where Maniam sent people to physically hurt Venkatesan, and these lawsuits were still pending as of the time Maniam was killed.

-In the early hours of the following morning, Julaiha arrived at her matrimonial home with her two male acquaintances, wanting to collect her belongings and leave the house, but a furious Maniam refused to, and the two sides engaged in a fierce quarrel.
+In the early hours of the following morning, Julaiha arrived at her matrimonial home with her two male acquaintances, wanting to collect her belongings and leave the house, but a furious Maniam refused to allow it, and the two sides engaged in a fierce quarrel.
 The neighbours were disturbed and thus called the police, who arrived and ordered the men to leave.
 Julaiha was also allowed to leave after she took her belongings, but not before she threatened Maniam and her daughters that she would kill Maniam.
 After leaving her house, Julaiha shared a rented room with Venkatesan in Tah Ching Road.

 Later, Julaiha and Maniam engaged in a legal lawsuit over the sale of the house.
 It was started first by Julaiha demanding 50% of the proceeds from the sale of the house.
 Maniam, on the other hand, offered her 40% of the proceeds, but Julaiha did not accept it.
 John Abraham, a lawyer and friend of Maniam who managed the civil lawsuit, heard from Julaiha that she wanted to get hold of the full share and it would be possible if Maniam died.
 The lawsuit was brought to court in 1998, where it was ultimately ruled that Julaiha would only get 20% while Maniam got the remaining 80% of the proceeds.
 The house was also ordered to be sold by June 1999.
 Angered over the unfavourable outcome, Julaiha began to plot her husband’s murder.